 Note: These actions must be performed by a developer with permission to run commands on our daemon server.
-This article can be referenced in JIRA tickets as needed.
+This article can be referenced in Jira tickets as needed.

 wp search-replace --url=d%account_id%.cms.socastsrm.com 'jpbgimages.cachefly.net' 'cloudinary.jpbgdigital.com' wp_%blog_id%_postmeta --regex --regex-flags='i'